Destinations Italy Umbria & Le Marche

 Must orderbrodetto + a glass of Verdicchio

-One Michelin star on the Pesaro seafront — chef Stefano Ciotti's clean modern room with windows onto the boats, Marche-rooted but unfussy.
+One Michelin star on the Pesaro seafront: chef Stefano Ciotti's clean modern room with windows onto the boats, Marche-rooted but unfussy.
 The brodetto (slow, concentrated Adriatic fish stew with grilled bread) is the dish he's known for; the tasting menus pull from the hills as much as the sea.
-Pair with Verdicchio dei Castelli di Jesi; less theatre than the Senigallia heavyweights and a little easier to book.
+Pair with Verdicchio dei Castelli di Jesi.
+Less theatre than the Senigallia heavyweights, and a little easier to book.

-Pesaro · Viale Trieste 881 Michelin starSeafront
+Pesaro · Piazzale della Libertà 71 Michelin starSeafront

 Il Tiglio